Patent Pending (album)

 Patent Pending is the only album by Heavens, a side project formed by Matt Skiba, vocalist and guitarist for Alkaline Trio, and Josiah Steinbrick of F-Minus.
+The album was released on September 11, 2006 in Europe, and on September 12, 2006 in the United States.

 The duo are accompanied on the album by a number of accomplished musicians, including The Mars Volta's Isaiah "Ikey" Owens.
+Patent Pending deviated from the duo's punk background, blending dark, brooding instrumentals with poignant lyrics.